craiglpeters/container-compute-upstream/projects.md

 | Cloud Native Service Mesh |  |  |  |  |
 |  | Service Mesh Interface (SMI) |  |  |  |
 |  |  |  |  |  |

+To make a correction to this list, please create a PR in this repo.

+> TODO: How to suggest a new project